MiSTer-devel/MkDocs_MiSTer/docs/basics/input.md

 ### Calibration
 The lightgun needs to be calibrated in each core:
-* Press the F10 key while the OSD is open to show the calibration screen, follow the prompt to shoot each edge of the image
+* Press the ++F10++ key while the OSD is open to show the calibration screen, follow the prompt to shoot each edge of the image
 * It is recommended to load a game and calibrate to the edges of the image, rather than the entire (widescreen) TV

 ### Joy1/Joy2 assignment
-* Some games require the lightgun to be set as Joy2 (Player 2) to function correctly.
-Other games work set at Joy1 (Player 1)
-* If setting to ‘Joy2’ then then lightgun must be assigned as Player 2 in the core.
+* This setting needs to match the player number your lightgun is currently assigned within the core.
 See [Joystick player assignment](#joystick-player-assignment)
+* Some systems had their lightguns connect to player 2, eg NES, SNES, Genesis.
+Many games from these systems will also work with the lightgun assigned as player 1 (Joy1), however some require a normal controller as player 1 and the lightgun as player 2 (Joy2).

 ### PSX Lightgun Mapping